Kernix13/markdown-cheatsheet/beginner-markdown.md

 # Markdown Cheatsheet

-You can preview markdown files in VS Code by using `CTRL + SHIFT + V`.
-The review is preet good - don't bother with extensions.
+You can preview markdown files in VS Code by using `CTRL + SHIFT + V` on Windows or `COMMAND + SHIFT + V` on Mac.
+You could also hover over the file in the bookmark bar then _right-click_ > _Open Preview_.
+The preview is pretty good - don't bother with markdown preview extensions.

 You can also preview markdown files in a web browser.
 I recommend the Chrome extension [Markdown Preview Plus](https://chromewebstore.google.com/detail/markdown-preview-plus/febilkbfcbhebfnokafefeacimjdckgl?pli=1) and I suggest choosing the theme called `ClearnessDarkLg`.
 You can then bookmark your "Best Of" notes for quick viewing.